Built in 1775 as a hunting lodge for the Duke of Northumberland, Kielder Castle is now the focal point for visitors to the forest.

 The castle grounds (map) include picnic sites, children's playground and the start of the Duke and Duchess walking trails.
 Within the grounds of the Castle is a work of art called Minotaur, which is a maze built of basalt stone and glass.There is also a bird viewing platform in the castle grounds and a squirrel hide a short walk away on the Duke's Trail.
 A short pedal from the castle you can test your cycle skills on the mountain bike skills loop before venturing onto the wider trail network.

 Admission to the Exhibition is free.
-Access is through the cafe.
+Access is through the cafe with last entry 30 minutes before closing.
 For more information regarding the cafe phone 01434 250100 or visit Kielder Castle Cafe.

 The Cycle Centre at Kielder Castle is open daily from 9.30am till dusk from Fri till Tue and closed Wed and Thurs (unless there are pre paid bookings) For information regarding the Cycle Centre please phone - 01434 250457 or visit Kielder Cycle Centre